On $\mathbb{Z}_t \times \mathbb{Z}_2^2$-cocyclic Hadamard matrices: Introduction

-Actually, many well known families of Hadamard matrices, such as Sylvester's, Paley's, Williamson's and Ito's, have shown to be cocyclic over appropiated groups (see \cite{Hor07} for details).
+Actually, many well known families of Hadamard matrices, such as Sylvester's, Paley's, Williamson's and Ito's, have shown to be cocyclic over appropriate groups (see \cite{Hor07} for details).
 This has provided inspiration for the Cocyclic Hadamard Conjecture, which states that cocyclic Hadamard matrices exist for every order $4t$.

-In this paper we are interested in characterizing cocyclic Hadamard matrices over $\Z_t \times \Z_2^2$, which include the family of symmetric Williamson Hadamard matrices.
+In this paper we are interested in characterizing cocyclic Hadamard matrices over $\Z_t \times \Z_2^2$, which include the family of symmetric Williamson type Hadamard matrices.

 Following the indications of \cite{AAFR08}, we will describe bounds on the number of 2-coboundaries over $\Z_t \times \Z_2^2$ to be combined, as well as their distribution (in terms of what we call {\em ingredients} and {\em recipes}), in order to construct a $\Z_t \times \Z_2^2$-cocyclic Hadamard matrix.
-A preliminary version of this work can be found in \cite{Gue11}.

 This information will allow us to design an exhaustive search for $\Z_t \times \Z_2^2$-cocyclic Hadamard matrices for $3 \leq t \leq 13$, so that the table in p.
 132 in \cite{BH95} is corrected and completed.